webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 Before creating the resource on ActiveCampaign, the ContactEnqueuer queries for a corresponding contact with the same `email`.

+By creating or updating a contact you will probably have to add some tags to this contact.
+If this is your case there is nothing to more simple than add this tags to your contact 😀.
+After the creating or the update of a contact a new Message `ContactTagsAdder` will be dispatched to the messenger bus.
+The ContactTagsAdderHandler will use the `webgriffe.sylius_active_campaign_plugin.resolver.contact_tags` service to resolve a list of tags to add to the contact.
+By default this service will return an empty list, but you can customize it by overriding this service and by making it implements the `Webgriffe\SyliusActiveCampaignPlugin\Resolver\ContactTagsResolverInterface`.
+The more beautiful thing is that you don't have to worry about retrieve the ActiveCampaign tag's id, the plugin will do it for you 🎉.
+You just have to return an array of tags as string.
+The value of each item is the tag that will be added to the contact; then the plugin will check if the tag exists or not, if not it will create it.
+Then it will try to add to the contact.

+> **NB** The plugin does not "update" the tags of the contact, it will simply add the tags returned from the `ContactTagsResolverInterface`.

 ### Connection

 The ActiveCampaign's Connection is the equivalent of the Sylius Channel.
 We have opted for this way instead of making